IBM-Blockchain-Archive/fabric-boilerplate/README.md

 ### Setting up Hyperledger Fabric

-1. Pull _peer_ image: `docker pull rikmoedt/fabric-peer:0.5-dp`
+1. Pull _peer_ image: `docker pull hyperledger/fabric-peer:x86_64-0.6.1-preview`
-2. Pull _membersrvc_ image: `docker pull rikmoedt/fabric-membersrvc:0.5-dp`
+2. Pull _membersrvc_ image: `docker pull hyperledger/fabric-membersrvc:x86_64-0.6.1-preview`
-3. Pull _fabric-baseimage_ image: `docker pull rikmoedt/fabric-baseimage`
+3. Pull _fabric-baseimage_ image: `docker pull hyperledger/fabric-baseimage:x86_64-0.2.1` (note: be sure you do not have already an image with the same tag, in that case, rename/tag first the current _hyperledger/fabric-baseimage_ to something else)
-4. Change tag to the _fabric-baseimage_: `docker tag rikmoedt/fabric-baseimage hyperledger/fabric-baseimage` (note: be sure you do not have already an image with the same tag, in that case, rename first the current _hyperledger/fabric-baseimage_ to something else)
+4. Change tag to the _fabric-baseimage:xx_ to _latest_: `docker tag hyperledger/fabric-baseimage:x86_64-0.2.1 hyperledger/fabric-baseimage:latest`
 This will prepare a docker baseimage in which the chaincode will be launched and deployed.
 This process takes quite a while.

 ## Running the application automatically